taylorjohnsonm95/previous_work/BLAST/README.md

 ## Methods

 BLAST is a tool used to find regions of similarity between sequences.
 Similarity allows inferences to be made about structure and function of unknown sequences.
-Transdecoder is a protein prediction program to identify predicted proteins with mRNA sequences and uses protein domains from hmmscan as an input.
+Transdecoder is a protein prediction program to identify predicted proteins with mRNA sequences and uses protein domains from hmmscan and blast hits as inputs.